thanh-industry/lwip_socket_example/README.md

 ## Introduction

-This repository contains an example project that demonstrates how to use the LWIP (Lightweight IP) library on an STM32 microcontroller to send and receive data using socket API.
-The example showcases the setup and usage of LWIP to establish network communication over Ethernet and demonstrates both server and client functionality.
+This repository contains an example project that demonstrates how to use the LWIP (Lightweight IP) library and FREERTOS on an STM32 microcontroller to send and receive data using socket API.
+The example showcases the setup and usage of LWIP to establish network communication over Ethernet and demonstrates client functionality.

 ## Getting Started